lawsie/guizero/docs-src/docs/alerts.md

-# Alerts
+# Pop-ups

-Alerts are pop-up windows which can be used to interupt the user by asking question or providing information.
+Pop-up windows which can be used to interupt the user by asking question or providing information.

 ![Alert popup](images/alert_info_windows.png)

-### Using alerts
+### Using pop-ups
-To use the alerts you will need to import each one individually at the start of your program.
+To use the pop-ups you will need to import each one individually at the start of your program.
 For example:

 ```python
 from guizero import warn, info